kawu/hhu-dl-materials-2019/sgd/README.md

 should be used for task A, Adam for task B'', etc.  Take such statements with a grain of salt.
-As long as you are able to train the network on the training dataset, and you obtain good scores (e.g., accuracy) on train (which means that the network does not under-fit), you shouldn't worry about the particular optimization algorithm you use.
+As long as you are able to train the network on the training dataset, and you obtain good scores (e.g., accuracy) on train (which means that the network does not [underfit](underfitting)), you shouldn't worry about the particular optimization algorithm you use.
 It is only when you are not able to fit your model to the training dataset that you can consider changing the optimization method.